creer-pro/blaze/README.md

 The `index.html` file contains all the html you need for the template.
 To avoid any fuss and complication, all the HTML code you need is put in here which can be simply edited.

-If you don't know Tailwind CSS you can refer to it's documentation on [TailwindCSS.com/docs](https://tailwindcss.com/docs).
+If you don't know Tailwind CSS you can refer to it's documentation on [TailwindCSS.com/docs](https://tailwindcss.com/docs) or [Creer.pro](https://creer.pro) to learn it effectively.
 There's everything you need to know about this beautiful framework out there.

 ### `tailwind.config.js` and customization